vmware-archive/dispatch/image-manager/image-manager.md

 The image builder is another small component whose primary responsibility is to take the generated Dockerfiles and build and deploy the created images.
 Additionally, as the builder is the image manager's interface to docker, all image delete and update operations should go through the image builder.

+Operations on images (creating/deleting) are relatively long running processes.
+In order to manage the execution of these operations we will use kubernetes jobs.
+The image builder will have a goroutine(s) which monitors the status of the in-flight jobs as well as the resultant docker images.
+The current state of the jobs/images will be reflected in the state of the image objects.
+This "reconciliation of state" will ensure consistency even if the image builder process crashes while a job is in flight.

+In order to handle multiple image managers (and therefore image builders) locks will be used to coordinate work.

 ### Image Repository